-&lt;sup>77 Even when variable (accounting) profit margins are low, the value of recaptured sales may nevertheless be high if sales carry some other significant economic value that is not captured in accounting margins.
-This might be the case if sales have strategic value or contribute to a firm's ability to make greater future profits - for example, if those sales contribute to the firm's reputation, brand awareness, customer loyalty, or network effects.
-A diversion ratio between Product A and Product B represents the proportion of sales that would divert to Product B (as opposed to Products C, D, E etc) as customers' second choice in the event of a price increase for Product A. The cross-price elasticity of demand of Product A to Product B is a measure of the percentage change in the quantity of Product A sold when the price of Product B rises by 1 per cent.
+84 Incremental profits may include not only the profits earned directly on sales, but also any associated profits arising from sales, for example because sales have strategic value or contribute to a firm's ability to make greater future profits - for example, by contributing to the firm's reputation, brand awareness, customer loyalty, or network effects.

+85 A diversion ratio between Product A and Product B represents the proportion of sales that would divert to Product B (as opposed to Products C, D, E etc) as customers' second choice in the event of a price increase for Product A. The cross-price elasticity of demand of Product A to Product B is a measure of the percentage change in the quantity of Product A sold when the price of Product B rises by 1 per cent.
 Higher diversion ratios are associated with closer competition between two firms.
 Diversion ratios may be combined with other evidence to generate 'pricing pressure indices', which may be used by the CMA to judge whether the merged entity would be likely to find a price rise profitable.

-rivals would be more likely to raise competition concerns.
-In cases such as this, market shares can represent a readily available source of evidence on which the CMA can base its assessment of closeness.
-Even where the boundaries of the market are unclear, the CMA may use shares of supply to compare the relative popularity or scale of two or more firms, which may provide evidence on closeness.

-- 4.14 In other cases, where the boundaries of the market are not as clear-cut, where reliable estimates of shares of supply are not readily available, or where there is a high degree of differentiation, the CMA may rely to a greater extent on other sources of evidence on closeness of competition.
+- 4.14 Measures of concentration such as shares of supply can be useful evidence when assessing closeness of competition, particularly when there is persuasive evidence on demand- and supply-side substitution as to which potential substitutes should be included or excluded, and when, although differentiated, the degree of differentiation between firms is more limited.
+In such circumstances, a firm with a higher share of supply is more likely to be a close competitor to its rivals, and therefore a merger that removes the competitive constraint such a firm exerts on its rivals would be more likely to raise competition concerns.
+In cases such as this, market shares can represent a readily available source of evidence on which the CMA can base its assessment of closeness. - 4.15 In other cases, such as where the boundaries of the market are not as clear-cut, where reliable estimates of shares of supply are not readily available, or where there is a high degree of differentiation, the CMA may rely to a greater extent on other sources of evidence on closeness of competition.
 Where products are more differentiated or customer preferences are more diverse, shares of supply may not provide evidence on the closest alternatives available to the merger firms' customers, as these may be different from the products that achieve the greatest sales across a wider body of customers.
-Market definition is discussed in paragraphs 9.1 to 9.15. - 4.15 The CMA's assessment is generally forward-looking and will seek to account for the future evolution of competitive conditions, including constraints from rival entry or expansion.
+Market definition is discussed in paragraphs 9.1 to 9.15.86 - 4.16 The CMA's assessment is generally forward-looking and will seek to account for the future evolution of competitive conditions, including constraints from rival entry or expansion.
 Entry or expansion by rivals may be accounted for in two broad scenarios: - (a) Entry that would have occurred irrespective of the merger.
-In such circumstances, even though such entry or expansion would form part of the counterfactual, the CMA will often consider such entry or expansion as a constraint on the merged entity in its competitive assessment. - (b) Entry triggered by the merger.
+In such circumstances, even though such entry or expansion would form part of the counterfactual, the CMA will often consider such entry or expansion as a constraint on the merged entity in its competitive assessment.87 - (b) Entry triggered by the merger.
 In this scenario, the CMA will consider whether such entry would replace the constraint eliminated by the merger.
-This is discussed as a countervailing factor (see paragraphs 8.1 to 8.43). - 4.16 Where new entry or expansion by rivals is unlikely, for example because barriers to entry are high, or because the chance of successful and profitable entry is low, any given lessening of competition is likely to be longer lasting,
+This is discussed as a countervailing factor (see paragraphs 8.1 to 8.43).

-&lt;sup>79 Shares of supply may also be a useful indicator when there are limitations on the evidence the CMA can gather during its investigation-for example, when the number of overlaps between the merger firms is very large.
+86 Shares of supply may also be a useful indicator when there are limitations on the evidence the CMA can gather during its investigation-for example, when the number of overlaps between the merger firms is very large.